wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

-= 4.14.53 =
+= 4.14.54 =
-Added option to skip scanning the Quaratine, updated Brute-Force patch, and fixed a few minor bugs.
+Added option to skip scanning the Quarantine, updated Brute-Force patch, and fixed a few minor bugs.

 = 4.14.52 =
 Added exception for the social.png files to the skip files by extension list, and fixed removal of Known Threats from files in the Quarantine directory.